infamy/infamy.github.io/_posts/2014-03-22-python-clint-textui.md

  - clint.textui
 ---

 clint is a newer upcoming CLI UI library for python.
 Having played around with it over the past week for a few different projects and having commit some bug fixes to it.
-It fills an interesting neach.
+It fills an interesting niche.
 Sadly lacking is documentation and great examples.
 Below is some snippets of code that maybe useful.

 {% highlight python linenos %}